Evaporation pond: Design and operation

 Location of the evaporation pond should be considered for optimal results.
-Evaporation will be higher in places with high amounts of solar radiation, high temperatures, and low wind levels.
-Since evaporation ponds operate best with greater surface area of evaporation, large amount of land is required, so low quality, low cost land is betterA shallow pond covering greater surface area will result in faster rates of evaporation.
+Evaporation will be higher in places with high amounts of solar radiation, high temperatures, and high wind levels.
+Since evaporation ponds operate best with greater surface area of evaporation, large amount of land is required, so low quality, low cost land is better A shallow pond covering greater surface area will result in faster rates of evaporation.